Clemson–South Carolina rivalry: College World Series in the 21st century

 Eight years later, in what has been called The Last Bat at Rosenblatt, an identical situation leading to the series began.
 Clemson had taken both on-campus games from South Carolina in the regular season, including a lopsided 19–6 victory in the rubber match, played before over 8,000 fans at Carolina Stadium in Columbia, but had lost in the "neutral site" game.
 The Gamecocks had just come off a 12-inning win against the Oklahoma Sooners less than 24 hours before, while the Tigers had two days of rest.
 However, fatigue was not a factor as the Gamecocks won the first game, 5–1, on a dominating complete game pitching performance by reliever Michael Roth, who had not started a game in more than a year.
-Carolina won the second game the following day, 4–3, to advance to the championship series against UCLA, who they defeated, 7–1 (Game 1) and 2–1 (Game 2) to win the NCAA Division I Baseball Championship.
+South Carolina won the second game the following day, 4–3, to advance to the championship series against UCLA, who they defeated, 7–1 (Game 1) and 2–1 (Game 2) to win the NCAA Division I Baseball Championship.
 South Carolina went on to win the National Championship again against Florida in 2011 and lost to Arizona in the finals in 2012.
-Clemson has yet to pass the regionals since the loss.
+Clemson, on the other hand, would not advance pass the regionals since the loss until the 2024 season.